SAIS-S2S-Technology/Roadmap/README.md

 # START HERE

-Thank you for taking a look at SAIS.Technology S2S, a launching student-to-student (S2S) learning platform on technology-adapted policy leadership.
+Thank you for taking a look at SAIS.Technology S2S, a launching student-to-student (S2S) learning platform on technology-adapted policy leadership located at the [Paul H. Nitze School of Advanced International Studies (SAIS)](https://www.sais-jhu.edu/).

 For the moment, we're only on GitHub but our main website is coming soon.